-Pendleton County (KY) Slaves, Free Blacks, Free Mulattoes, 1850-1870Pendleton County, located in north-central Kentucky, was formed in 1798 from portions of Campbell and Bracken Counties.
-It is bordered by five counties and was named for Edmund Pendleton from Virginia, who was a delegate to the first Continental Congress.
+Pendleton County (KY) Enslaved, Free Blacks, Free Mulattoes, 1850-1870Pendleton County, located in north-central Kentucky, was formed in 1798 from portions of Campbell and Bracken Counties and is bordered by five counties.
+It was named for Edmund Pendleton from Virginia, a delegate to the first Continental Congress.
 The county seat is Falmouth, named for Falmouth, VA.
-The 1800 county population was 1,613, according to the Second Census of Kentucky: 1,371 whites, 240 slaves, and 2 free coloreds.
-The population increased to 10,019 by 1860, according to the U.S. Federal Census, and excluding the slaves.
-Below are the number of slave owners, slaves, free Blacks, and free Mulattoes for 1850-1870.
+The 1800 county population was 1,613, according to the Second Census of Kentucky: 1,371 whites, 240 enslaved, and two free coloreds.
+The population increased to 10,019 by 1860, according to the U.S. Federal Census, excluding the enslaved.
+Below are the number of slave holders, enslaved, free Blacks, and free Mulattoes for 1850-1870.

 1850 Slave Schedule

 - 127 slave owners

 - 46 Mulatto slaves